Location: Blue Creek, Belize

 2019 marks MRP’s Blue Creek Archaeological Project’s 28th archaeological field season in northwestern Belize.
 MRP is proud to support a vast range of talented researchers from across the globe under this project’s umbrella.
 Our research associates include not only archaeologists, but also soil scientists, geoarchaeologists, geographers, conservationists, cultural anthropologists, bioarchaeologists, and botanists.

 From May to July of each year, MRP hosts four two-week sessions for students and volunteers at Blue Creek.
 Everyone is a full participant in the effort and is involved with field excavations and laboratory work.
-You can read more about what to expect at the MRP's field school in our Participant Guide.
+The MRP general field school provides participants with hands-on training in the fundamentals of archaeological field techniques.
+Participants will gain training and experience in archaeological excavation methods, manual and digital recording techniques, artifact recovery, processing and analysis.
+For more information on what to expect at MRP's archaeological field school - such as daily activities, housing, what to pack, etc - please review MRP's Participant Guide.

 2019 Season Dates: